Dubai Real Estate Agent (2025 Guide for First-Time Buyers)

 Step 4: Making an Offer and Signing the Agreement

 This is a legally binding contract that outlines all the details of the sale, including the price, payment schedule, and any specific conditions.
 To secure the property, you will need to provide a security deposit cheque equivalent to 10% of the purchase price.
-This cheque is typically held by the real estate agency in escrow until the property transfer is finalised.
+This cheque is typically held by the real estate agency in escrow until the property transfer is finalized.

 Step 5: The Transfer Process and Final Handover